RobertHeim/unfuddle2bitbucket/README.md

 ## WARNING
 1. An import on Bitbucket removes ALL existing issues!

 2. Certain objects, such as usernames or comments, rely on foreign keys.
-During an import, Bitbucket silently uses NULL to replace any foreign keys that it cannot resolve (for example, a username that does not exist on Bitbucket).
+During an import, **Bitbucket silently uses NULL to replace any foreign keys that it cannot resolve** (for example, a username that does not exist on Bitbucket).

 3. All, foreign keys are managed from the converter.
 However, a user at unfuddle named "unfuddleUser1" may exist on Bitbucket with another username, e.g. "bitbucketUser1".
 To convert the username, you can provide a *userMap*.
 See [USAGE.md](USAGE.md) for more information.
-If you forget to configure the config-file, **someoneelse on this planet** might get assigned to the issues!
+If you forget to configure the config-file, **someoneelse on this planet might get assigned to your issues!**

 ## What is supported?